GPDOTS : Can you briefly give me an idea how your life was before you became addicted to prescription drugs ?

 What I know now is that I needed a time in hospital, I needed a 28 day program, and I certainly needed more extended care.
 If not for all of these .. there is no telling where I might be today.

-GPDOTS : What would you say to someone who doesn’t believe prescription drug abuse is a community issue that affects everyone?
+GPDOTS : What would you say to someone who doesn’t believe prescription drug use is a community issue that impacts everyone?

 G. Levy : Last summer I was able to speak to a group of men at Berwick.
 I talked about the addict right beside you.
 I always imagined an addict as someone down in a dark alley with a needle and a lighter and spoon.
 What I have learned and hope to show others ..is there are addicts all around you .. prescription drug abuse is a real problem with mothers, fathers, grandmothers, grandfathers, sons, daughters, brothers, sisters, uncles aunts … the list goes on.